rastographics/bvcms/README.md

         RECONFIGURE;

 1. Click the **Play** button in the main toolbar to launch BVCMS.
+    - If you experience build errors, these are likely resolved by restarting Visual Studio and, if running locally, IIS.

 1. The first time you start up the system, it will create and populate a starter database.